Separation of Church and State in the United States – Part 1

 Careless Driving

-As I suggested in my previous blog, never plead guilty to careless driving (unless pleading down from a Criminal Code offence).
+As I suggested in a previous blog, never plead guilty to careless driving, unless you are pleading down from a Criminal Code offence.
 Although a conviction for careless driving is not a criminal record, it does carry serious penalties.
 More importantly, the case law favours the defendant.
 Section 130 of Ontario’s Highway Traffic Act penalizes driving “without due care and attention” or “without reasonable consideration for other persons.”
 (The driving must have occurred on a public road, not a private road or parking lot.)
 At first blush, it sounds like a two-pronged test.
 In practice, the courts have held that inadvertent (unintentional) negligence is enough to make out the offence (R. v.
 Shergill).
-The concern is with a lack of attention, NOT a lack of skill.
-Careless [...]
+The concern is with a lack of attention, NOT a lack of [...]

 July 15th, 2019|